epfl-ada/ada-2024-project-databand/README.md

 **Task 4: Production analysis**

+To analyze the evolution of production companies we started with an exploration the data.
+This was important to understand the top players and how they compare with others (i.e BBC, Warner Bros, etc.).
+We used bar and line plots for a visual reprensentation.
+We also found a strong correlation between of the number production companies for one movie and time, suggesting that movies need more investments today with more production companies.
+The next step to correctly categorize them is using clustering techniques to group the production companies based on their movie production activity and genre they produce.
+This will better help us observe trends during the different eras.

 **Task 5: Genre analysis**

 - Genre Emergence and Decline Analysis:
 We will analyze genre popularity over time by calculating the proportion of movies per genre in each DVD era (pre, during, and post), rather than just the count.
 This will account for the unequal number of movies across eras.
 Line and area charts will visualize these trends, showing the relative share of each genre in each era.
 A chi-square test will assess the statistical significance of shifts in genre distribution, and clustering techniques will help identify patterns of genre emergence and decline across eras.
 - High-Revenue Movie Distribution Analysis: